Chapter 36 – The Fall of Tanaka Kakuei

 But they needed the foreigner presence before the TV cameras to create the kikkake for anti-Tanaka mood they alone could not create.

-During this bragging, a small group of Club members (headed by a Frenchman who also knew little about Japan but who was imbued with Gallic courtesy) got together to apologise to Tanaka for the luncheon impoliteness.
+During this bragging, a small group of Club members (headed by a Frenchman who also knew little about Japan but had Gallic courtesy) got together to apologise to Tanaka for the luncheon impoliteness.
 I was one of the group.

 We were soon branded as traitors to our profession and to the Club, unwilling to join our colleagues in educating Japan about the press freedom and investigative values we, the Western media, were bringing to Japan.